Thank you for contributing to Awesome OpenCode! This guide outlines the requirements and standards for high-quality submissions.

 Clear Naming

-Your entry name should be:- Descriptive and specific
+Your entry name should be:

 - Title case (e.g., “Security Review Agent” not “security-review-agent”)